✔ Window/door alarms cost between £6.50 and £38

 - Standalone window alarms, which will form part of your DIY security system

-But assuming you need the best window alarms out there, and your wallet can stretch that far, you should consider the first option: getting window alarms as part of a monitored package.
+But assuming you need the best window alarms out there, and your wallet can stretch that far, get smart sensors.
+They’re much easier and better than standalone sensors at enabling you to protect your home.

 If you can’t wait to receive free home security quotes from trusted specialists, you can fill in this form and get a headstart on helping to protect your possessions.